amremam2004/narrange/readme.txt

 command line (see narrange-console help).
 NOTE:  Modifying DefaultConfig.xml will not override settings.
 DefaultConfig.xml is provided as an example.
 You must specify the configuration file through the /c:configuration command argument.

-To automatically create a backup of source prior to arranging elements, pass the /b:backup parameter.
+To automatically create a backup of source prior to arranging elements, pass the /b backup parameter.
-To restore a prior backup, pass the /r:restore parameter.
+To restore a prior backup, pass the /r restore parameter.